Fakhr al-Mulk Ridwan: Ridwan's rivalry with Duqaq

 Ridwan learned of his father's death while he was camping in Anah and returned immediately to Aleppo and took over the Syrian Seljuk throne.
 The Turcoman ruler of Antioch, Yaghi-Siyan, gave his daughter to Ridwan in marriage and recognised Ridwan as his overlord, with coins being struck in his name in the city.
 Ridwan, fearing that they might gain power and overthrow him, strangled his two brothers, Abu Talib and Behram, while his other brother, Duqaq, accompanied by the atabeg Janah ad-Dawla al-Husain, sneaked out of Aleppo and moved to Damascus, founding a separate state there.
 Ridwan did not recognise Duqaq's domain and proclaimed himself the sole legitimate ruler of the Syrian Seljuks.
 Thereupon, Ridwan besieged Damascus but failed to seize it and had to return to Aleppo.
 Thus, the Syrian Seljuk state was divided into two rival halves, ruled from Aleppo and Damascus.

 In 1096, Ridwan wished to expand his domain and besieged Suruç, which was ruled at the time by his cousin, Soqman ibn Ortoq.
 He failed to seize the town.
 Later, he marched on Edessa and conquered the city.
 He also planned to capture Harran, but gave up because of unrest among his commanders.
 Ridwan then captured Turbessel after eliminating Yusuf ibn Abaq, one of the commanders who had disobeyed him.
 He moved to besiege Damascus again when Duqaq was out of the city, but then lifted the siege when he was informed of Duqaq's approaching army and returned to Aleppo.
 Ridwan besieged Damascus again in the same year, but was again thwarted.
 Duqaq then launched raids against the territory of Aleppo, but Ridwan defeated him on 22 March 1097 at Qinnasrin.
-Taking advantage of the Syrian Seljuk split, the Fatimid vizier, al-Afdal Shahanshah, promised military support to Ridwan against his brother if he pled allegiance to the Fatimid caliph al-Musta'li by having the Friday sermon read in his name.
+Taking advantage of the Syrian Seljuk split, the Fatimid vizier, al-Afdal Shahanshah, promised military support to Ridwan against his brother if he pledged allegiance to the Fatimid caliph al-Musta'li by having the Friday sermon read in his name.
 Ridwan agreed to this on 28 August 1097 but was met with harsh reactions among the Sunni leaders.
 A month later, Ridwan reverted to having the sermon read on behalf of the Sunni Abbasid caliph and the Seljuk sultan, also apologizing to the Abbasid caliph al-Mustazhir.